What must I do to transfer?

 - a certificate of good standing if you have practised outside the UK in a jurisdiction that regulates chiropractors, e.g., Australia, Canada, US

-a medical report if you have had a health issue during their period as non-practising
+- a medical report if you have had a health issue during the time you have been non-practising

 How long will my registration last once I have been transferred?

-As with all registrations you will need to retain on the Register by 30 November this year.
-This will be the same at whatever point in the year you are transferred
+As with all registrations you will need to retain on the register by 30 November every year.
+This will be the same at whatever point in the year you are transferred.